 What should I expect when visiting the Flight 93 National Memorial?

-At the United Flight 93 Memorial, the Visitor Center is the most informative, telling the story of 9/11 through dynamic displays.
+At the United Flight 93 Memorial, the Visitor Center is the most informative, telling the story of September 11 through dynamic displays.
 The space is dark and, understandably, feels somber.
 It can get crowded, though the displays are generally easy to see, even with crowds.
 Those who want to listen to the available recordings might need a bit more time to get through the exhibit.
-Museum docents are available to provide assistance when needed.
+Memorial docents are available to provide assistance when needed.

 Just outside the Visitor Center, going left as you leave the building, there is an overlook of the debris field.
 It provides a sense of peace, as new trees, flowers and native grasses cover the scarring of the crash site.
 At the same time, it provides a sense of how violent and expansive the crash was.

 When you leave the Visitor Center, take a short drive to the parking lot near the Wall of Names.
 Again, National Park staff and volunteers are available to explain the meaning of each element.
-The Wall of Names is made of 40 individual slabs of marble to create one cohesive wall.
-It follows the line of the final moments of flight.
 When you look up toward the Visitor Center from the Wall of Names, imagine how intense these few moments in time must have been.